-Lovina Beach is a combination of smaller beaches spanning several local villages between two districts in the North Bali regency of Buleleng.
-The beach is a great alternative to the highly popular (and often crowded beaches of Bali's south, the likes of Kuta, Legian and Seminyak.
-Calmer waves, serene black-sand shores, thrills in the offing, and a nightlife scene, are just a few things that sum up this quaint north Bali coast.
+Lovina Beach is a combination of smaller beaches traversing several local villages between 2 districts in the North Bali regency of Buleleng.
+The beach is a nice alternative to the highly popular (and often crowded) beaches of Bali's south, such as Kuta, Legian and Seminyak.
+Calmer waves, serene black-sand shores, thrills in the offing, and a nightlife scene, are just a few things that sum up this North Bali coast.

 - Highlights Of Bali Full-Day Tour

-Lovina Beach spans two kilometers east to west, with a small area in the Kalibukbuk village as its main focal point.
-Sunsets are quite the highlight here, with rather subdued nightlife after dusk.
-A large parking space borders the beach with rows of cafés and trendy seafood restaurants at its sides.
-Near the sand, a single towering dolphin statue stands as an official landmark.
-Walk to the east and you will encounter further rows of art shops and small warung traditional stalls offering snacks and refreshments beside an airy boardwalk.
+Lovina Beach spans 2 km from east to west, with a small area in Kalibukbuk Village as its main focal point.
+Sunsets are quite the highlight here, with a rather subdued nightlife after dusk.
+A large parking space borders the beach, with rows of cafés and trendy seafood restaurants at its sides.
+Near the sand, a towering statue of a dolphin stands as Lovina's official landmark.
+Head east and you'll find an airy boardwalk lined with art shops and traditional food stalls.

-Lovina Beach’s sunrises are as ‘gently exciting’ as its sunsets, and are when participants of dolphin watching tours board colourful traditional motorised jukung outriggers to catch a glimpse of the several different species in these waters.
+Lovina Beach’s sunrises are as ‘gently exciting’ as its sunsets, and are when participants of dolphin watching tours board colourful jukung (traditional motorised outriggers) to catch a glimpse of the several different species in these waters.
 Keep your camera gear ready as these flippers breach the smooth water surface in a blink of an eye.
-The most frequently sighted species are the dark-skinned spinner dolphin (Stenella longirostris) that are present all year round, except during the Chinese Lunar New Year period, when wind and rains are heavy and irregular (roughly from February to April).
+The most frequently sighted are the dark-skinned spinner dolphins that are present year-round, except during the Chinese Lunar New Year period, when rains are heavy and irregular (from February to April).